Logo Doctoral Certificate Program in Agricultural Economics Deutsch

 Requirements

-Participants should have a good knowledge of the basic concepts of the theory of microeconomics (theory of the household and the firm) and a basic knowledge of econometrics.
+Participants should have a good knowledge of the basic concepts of the microeconomic theory of the household and the firm.

 Grading